What are the schools in Italy like?

 When we asked about the schools in Italy, they said...

 "Ask to see the inspection report, ask about budgets for books and IT resources, ask to see the books of children in the school - this will give you an idea of what you are letting yourself in for.
 Ask to see curriculum plans in place for the years of your children.
 Ask the school to show you any Online resources they subscribe to.
 I advise this because had we were somewhat naïve when we looked at the school and had some shocks once we arrived.
 Please ask to see how they develop the children grammatically and mathematically and about differentiation and progression.
-I did not see any examples of this happening during our 3 years at the school but things may have improved," commented one expat when asked about International School of Modena in Modena.
+I did not see any examples of this happening during our 3 years at the school but things may have improved," remarked one parent with kids at International School of Modena in Modena.

 Please login to continue reading this article.